This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If you are not satisfied with the amount of cover you are offered, you can negotiate with your insurer or shop around other insurers.

-FOS has made determinations saying that, “it would be unreasonable for a policyholder to treat an insurer as a home valuation provider.”
+The Australian Financial Complaints Authority (AFCA) has made determinations saying that, “it would be unreasonable for a policyholder to treat an insurer as a home valuation provider.”
 (Determination Referral No: 103 05 17370)

 If you feel you have been clearly misled by your insurer into getting too little or too much insurance get legal advice.